What to see at the Louvre

 The most famous attraction is Leonardo da Vinci's Mona Lisa, with its enigmatic smile that captivates visitors from around the world.

-Despite its smaller size compared to other works, it's almost always surrounded by a crowd of visitors eager to get a close look at its magnetic gaze.
+Despite its small size compared to other works, it's usually surrounded by a crowd of visitors eager to catch a glimpse of its magnetic gaze.

 The Venus de Milo

 One of the Louvre's best-known sculptures, the Venus de Milo embodies the essence of classical Greek beauty.
-Discovered on the island of Milos, this marble sculpture, dating from the 2nd century BC, is admired for its graceful forms and the mystery of its missing arms.
+Discovered on the island of Milos, this marble sculpture, dating from the 2nd century BC, is admired for its graceful forms and the mystery surrounding its missing arms.

 The work is displayed in the section dedicated to Greek art, on the lower floor of the Sully Wing.

-Winged Victory of Samothrace
+The Winged Victory of Samothrace

 The Code of Hammurabi